Izz Alden Abu Aqoleh

-Izz Alden Nayel Mohammad Abu Aqoleh (عز الدين أبو عاقولة; born 19 November 2006) is a Jordanian professional footballer who plays as a striker for Jordanian Pro League club Al-Ramtha.
+Ezzedeen Nayel Abu Aqouleh (عز الدين أبو عاقولة; born 19 November 2006) is a Jordanian professional footballer who plays as a striker for the Jordanian club Al-Ramtha.

 Club career

 Youth career

-Born in Ar-Ramtha, Abu Aqoleh began his career at Al-Ramtha.
+Born in Ar-Ramtha, Abu Aqouleh began his career at Al-Ramtha.

-In 2024, Abu Aqoleh led the club to a Jordanian U-19 Elite League, becoming the top scorer of the competition, despite the impact that his eye injury and the lengthy recovery process had caused.
+In 2024, Abu Aqouleh led the club to a Jordanian U-19 Elite League, becoming the top scorer of the competition, despite the impact that his eye injury and the lengthy recovery process had caused.

 Al-Ramtha

 He made his senior debut for the club during the 2023–24 Jordanian Pro League season, to which he became the youngest player to score a goal in the league, registering two goals as a substitute against Sahab age of 16 years, 11 months and 7 days.

-Despite the promising start to his season and gaining popularity among Al-Ramtha's fanbase, Abu Aqoleh's career took a halt when a "fiery projectile" hit his eye, affecting his vision and requiring an operation.
-Al-Wehdat's management would go visit Abu Aqoleh to check on his status.
-Abu Aqoleh would later undergo a successful eye surgery in Russia.
+Despite the promising start to his season and gaining popularity among Al-Ramtha's fanbase, Abu Aqouleh's career took a halt when a "fiery projectile" hit his eye, affecting his vision and requiring an operation.
+Al-Wehdat's management would go visit Abu Aqouleh to check on his status.
+Abu Aqouleh would later undergo a successful eye surgery in Russia.
 He would later reveal that the doctors in Jordan suggested for him to retire, to which he "did not like the doctor's words" at the time.

-Abu Aqoleh went on a short trial at Saudi Pro League club Al-Riyadh, but preferred to gain more playing time domestically at Al-Ramtha and head abroad with more experience.
+Abu Aqouleh went on a short trial at Saudi Pro League club Al-Riyadh, but preferred to gain more playing time domestically at Al-Ramtha and head abroad with more experience.

-Abu Aqoleh would eventually participate with the club by the midway point of the 2024–25 Jordanian Pro League season.
+Abu Aqouleh would eventually participate with the club by the midway point of the 2024–25 Jordanian Pro League season.

 International career

-Abu Aqoleh began his international career as a Jordan U-15 player, participating in the 2021 WAFF U-15 Championship held in Saudi Arabia.
+Abu Aqouleh began his international career as a Jordan U-15 player, participating in the 2021 WAFF U-15 Championship held in Saudi Arabia.

 He appeared at the following 2022 WAFF U-16 Championship, where he would score three goals and lead Jordan U-16 to a title win.
 He would subsequently be awarded as best player of the tournament.

-Abu Aqoleh was named to the Jordan U-17 squad as a part of 2023 AFC U-17 Asian Cup qualification. to which his team was unable to qualify for the final tournament.
+Abu Aqouleh was named to the Jordan U-17 squad as a part of 2023 AFC U-17 Asian Cup qualification. to which his team was unable to qualify for the final tournament.

-Upon healing from his eye injury, Abu Aqoleh returned to the national team set-up in November 2024, when Jordan U-20 manager Peter Meindertsma invited him to an internal training camp.
+Upon healing from his eye injury, Abu Aqouleh returned to the national team set-up in November 2024, when Jordan U-20 manager Peter Meindertsma invited him to an internal training camp.
 His exclusion to the final 2025 AFC U-20 Asian Cup squad had caused Al-Ramtha fans confusion.